Jeremycouturier/NcorpiON/README.md

 ## Simulation

-To simulate a system, first update the file src/parameters.h accordingly (see <https://ncorpion.com/#setup> for details)
+To run a simulation, you need to update the file ```src/parameters.h``` accordingly (see <https://ncorpion.com/#setup> for details)

-Then to run the simulation and to produce an animation, run
+In order to simulate and to produce an animation, first run

+	./ncorpion.sh number_of_images_to_be_produced some_path

+This will run the simulation and create the images of the animation.
+The number of images depends on the duration of the simulation and the frequency of outputs.
+Then, once all images have been produced, assemble the animation with

-	./ncorpion.sh number_of_images_to_be_produced path_where_to_produce_them && cd path_where_to_produce_them/gif && ./ncorpion_animation.sh
+	cd some_path/gif && ./ncorpion_animation.sh

+This will return two files ```ncorpion.mp4``` and ```ncorpion.gif``` in ```some_path/gif```

-To run the simulation without producing an animation, run
+In order to simulate without producing any animation, run

 	make clean && make && make clean && ./ncorpion